lisahaxel/SICI_SICF/README.md

 3.  **Feature Extraction:** Engineers a wide range of features (power, connectivity, phase) from the clean EEG data and creates classification labels from MEPs.
 4.  **Model Training:** Trains and evaluates machine learning models using Bayesian optimization (Optuna) and mRMR feature selection.
 5.  **Results Visualization:** Aggregates performance from all models and subjects to generate summary plots.
-6.  **Feature Importance:** (Script not provided, but is the logical next step) Analyzes which features were most predictive.
+6.  **Feature Importance:** Calculates permutation importance from trained models to analyze which features were predictive and whether these features differ across conditions.

 ---